Emeto/rancher-catalog/README.md

-# rancher-catalog
+# Emetophobic's Rancher Catalog
-My Catalog for Rancher
+Contains a collection of self-made images for use in Rancher